-Is there a limit to the value of RFA tenders that can be offered?
+Is there a limit to the value of RFA tenders that teams can offer?

-There is no limit to the number of RFA tenders that can be offered at any particular value.
+There is no limit to the number of RFA tenders that teams can offer at any particular value.
 However, there is a limit to RFA tenders in regards to a player tendered at a higher value than they were drafted.

 Does a restricted free agent have to sign?

 Much like with a franchise tag or a transition tag, an NFL player can choose not to sign his restricted free agent tender.
-However, he does not become an unrestricted free agent by doing so — his rights remain with his original team.
-Consequently, if he chooses not to play, then he does not receive an accrued season in the following year.
+However, he does not become an unrestricted free agent by doing so.
+Instead, his rights remain with his original team.
+Consequently, if he chooses not to play, he does not receive an accrued season in the following year.

-If his NFL team does not offer a restricted free agent an RFA tender, then he becomes an unrestricted free agent.
-Additionally, if a team withdraws a tender before the player signs it, he would also become an unrestricted free agent (UFA).
+If his NFL team does not offer a restricted free agent an RFA tender, he becomes an unrestricted free agent.
+Additionally, if a team withdraws a tender before the player signs it, he would also become an unrestricted free agent.

 Can you trade a restricted free agent in the NFL?